dblia/ganeti/man/ganeti-watcher.rst

 The watcher will restart any down daemons that are appropriate for the current node.

+Also, it will delete any stale macvtap devices found for the current node.
+A stale macvtap device may created in case an instance is not properly stopped, like a user internal shutdown.

 In addition, it will execute any scripts which exist under the "watcher" directory in the Ganeti hooks directory (``@SYSCONFDIR@/ganeti/hooks``).
 This should be used for lightweight